neozerahan/Pong-in-C-SDL2/README.md

-PONG - C & SDL2
+#Heading 1 PONG - C & SDL2

 This is a personal project that I developed to further my knowledge of the C language and the Simple DirectMedia Layer 2 (SDL2).
 ![](https://github.com/neozerahan/Pong-SDL2-/blob/main/Resources/Pong.gif)